 STEP 4 – External Resources

-If you remain dissatisfied following the Complaints Officer’s investigation, you may contact the Insurance Ombudsman at the Financial Services Commission of Ontario.
+If you remain dissatisfied following the Complaints Officer’s investigation, you may contact the Insurance Ombudsman at the Financial Services Regulatory Authority of Ontario.
 There is no charge for their service.

 Attention: Insurance Complaints